yuvalshul/NYK/README.md

 4. Follow on-screen instructions to scan and manage threats.

 ## Prerequisites
-- Python 3.x installed on your system.
+1. Python 3.x installed on your system.
+2. Operating system – Linux or Windows.
+3. Proper permission on your system for: accessing all the directories of the drive, and modifying, deleting and reading for all the files in the drive.
+4. Network access – If the user wishes using the option of deep scanning with VirusTotal.

 ## Project Structure
 - __main__.py: Entry point for the antivirus application.